alibaba/freeline/README.md

 - Hot deploy even if the main process crashes;
 - Build incremental dex and resource pack;
 - Caching resource.arsc support;
-- Running on Windows, Linux and Mac.
+- Running on Windows, Linux and Mac;
-- native so hot swap support;
+- Native so hot swap support.

 See the following table for changes support.